ndachj/cheatsheets/git-cheatsheet.md

 # e.g git config --global alias.last 'log -1 HEAD --stat' # show last commit
 ```

-Set the default text editor used by commands for all users on the machine.
+Set the default text editor used by Git commands for all users on the machine.

 ```sh
 # <editor> arg should be the command that launches the desired editor (e.g. vi).